What Is Air Receiver Tank: Full Guidelines

 Pressure Relief Valves

-A pressure relief valve is required for all air receiver tanks per OSHA and ASME guidelines.
-The pressure relief valve opens automatically to release some air if pressures in the tank are too high.
+A pressure relief valve is required for all air receivers per OSHA and ASME guidelines.
+The pressure valve opens automatically to release some air if pressures in the tank are too high.
 This safety mechanism is essential to minimize the risk of a dangerous rupture due to over-pressurization.
-The relief valve is typically set to 10% higher than the working pressure of the compressed air system but never more than the rated pressure of the tank’s ASME certification.
+The safety valve is typically set to 10% higher than the working pressure of the compressed air system but never more than the rated pressure of the tank's ASME certification.

 Vibration Pads